The TempWorks Story

-Mike had grown the business, and his computer system - an outgrowth of our original payroll program - needed a serious upgrade.
-I found myself writing the first TempWorks module.
+Mike had grown the business, and his computer system – an outgrowth of our original payroll program – needed a serious upgrade.
+As a result, I found myself writing the first TempWorks module.

 Mike spread the news of the system’s success.
 When people heard that TempWorks had saved a $10 million temporary help account, other Manpower franchises wanted it.
 Thus began a sweat-equity stage during which I routinely worked 16-hour days, seven days a week, building invoicing, payroll, and front-office modules and winning new clients.

 Former Manpower CEO tries to block our growth